samlevine03/advent-of-code-2024/README.md

 # Advent of Code 2024

 Only rule is no using AI no matter what.
 I'm very comfortable with Python, so I'm solving in Python first, and then giving a shot at translating my solution to C++ since I want to learn it and no nothing about it.
+I don't really have an interest in making my Python code particularly efficient or readable (if you're curious what that effort looks like, check out my 2023 repo.).
+My goal is strictly to solve each day by any means necessary, and also to get familiar with C++'s standard library and syntax.